 Within ten years, 100 million Americans in the nation’s largest cities will be able to get cheaper electricity from rooftop solar than their utility provides.
 That’s just the opening salvo from a new report from the Institute for Local Self-Reliance.
 “Rooftop Revolution: Changing Everything with Cost-Effective Solar,” not only illustrates the enormous, emerging potential for local solar power, but also describes how the rules of the electricity system must change now for the electricity system to be ready for the decade’s energy democracy opportunity.… Read More

 A serialized version of our new report, Democratizing the Electricity System, Part 2 of 5.
 Click here for Part 1 or here to download the report.
-The falling cost of distributed renewable generation has been one of the key drivers … Read More
+The falling cost of distributed renewable generation has been one of the key drivers of the transformation of the U.S. electric grid.
+The following chart illustrates the cost of power … Read More

 The City University of New York (CUNY) released a solar map of New York City last week, allowing building owners in the city to determine the amount of solar power their roof could host.
-The cumulative impact is enormous, with … Read More
+The cumulative impact is enormous, with city rooftops capable of providing half the city’s peak power, and 14% of its annual electricity … Read More

 I was on the air with local attorney and renewable energy guru Susan Perkins, interviewed by host Duncan Campbell.
-A great conversation about Boulder’s effort to municipalize in order to have more control over its electricity system and energy sources. … Read More
+A great conversation about Boulder’s effort to municipalize in order to have more control over its electricity system and energy sources.
+Click for show listing (and hit the tiny, blue play button) or just download an mp3 … Read More

 A 3-day wind and solar forecast for Germany from the energy forecaster Enercast: